Iconic films for their soundtrack

 Pulp Fiction and the selected soundtrack

-This selection has become iconic, inseparable from the image and style of the film, thus influencing pop culture beyond cinema.
+This selection has become iconic, being inseparable from the image and style of the film, thus influencing pop culture beyond cinema.

-Superhero movies and musical identity
+Superhero cinema and musical identity

-Soundtrack as cultural legacy
+Soundtrack as a cultural legacy

-Soundtracks can transcend time and become cultural legaciesinfluencing generations and keeping the memory of the films alive.
+Soundtracks can transcend time and become cultural legacies, influencing generations and keeping the memory of the films alive.

 Masterpieces that transcend cinema